jrc13245/CleveRoidMacros/README.md

 ### Unit Based
 ### The default @unitid is usually @target if you don't specify one
+### The only conditionals that take conditional:unitid are combat/nocombat and targeting/notargeting
 | Conditional    | Syntax        | Multi | Noable | Tests For |
 |----------------|---------------|  :-:  | :-:    |-----------|
 | alive          | [alive]       |       |    *    | If the @unitid is NOT dead or a ghost. |